Libraries & toolchains

 import os

-# Store the data in the scratch.
+# Store the data in the work.

-cache_dir = os.path.join(os.environ['SCRATCHDIR'], 'USER_DSDIR')
+cache_dir = os.path.join(os.environ['WORKDIR'], 'USER_DSDIR')

 from transformers import AutoTokenizer, AutoModelForCausalLM